Wednesday, December 24, 2014

 Captain Snowpiercer!

 Our protagonist, Curtis is played by Chris Evans.
-Can I just say that as an emaciated (okay, obviously Christ Evans is not emaciated, but Curtis is probably suppose to be on the skinny side since he doesn't get fed very much!) guy with blood and sweat on his face throughout most of the movie, he is much more better looking than he is as the buff, blond, blandy mcbland Captain America?
+Can I just say that as an emaciated (okay, obviously Chris Evans is not emaciated, but Curtis is probably suppose to be on the skinny side since he doesn't get fed very much!) guy with blood and sweat on his face throughout most of the movie, is much more better looking than he is as the buff, blond, blandy mcbland Captain America?
 Like 10000 times better looking?
 I think it's the facial hair.
 And the fact he looks (much!) better with darker hair than blond.
-Blond hair is not our friend, Chris Evans!
 Curtis boarded the train when he was 17, so he has spent 17 years living in the outside world and 17 years living on the train, so after doing a quick sum in my head, that makes our hero 34 years old.
 Curtist leads a revolt to take over the train from Wilford.
 He is a mystery to the viewer and we only hear little snippets about him.
 The characters played by Octavia Spencer, Jamie Bell, and John Hurt are also part of the revolt.
 Tanya (Spencer) wants to go because her son has been taken by the people who work for Wilford.
 Now you may be wondering why people are allowed to procreate on a train that can hold so many people, but young children, as we will see later, are very vital for the success of the train.

 Many people want to stop them from getting to the front of the train and therefore ensues many bloody battles (and deaths!).
 After a quick stop at another car near the back of the train, they recruit Kang-ho Song's character who built the train's security system and can get them through the doors.
 He and his seventeen year old daughter (she looks more like she's 12 to me!) join them.
 They are both addicted to a drug called Kronole which Curtis offers them in service for their help.